jbampton/dita-to-pdf-with-eclipse/README.md

 You can also run the integrator inside Eclipse as an Ant build by right clicking on '/libs/DITA-OT1.8.5/integrator.xml' and selecting -> Run As -> Ant Build and this should integrate the plugin with the toolkit.

-Every plugin has a 'transtype' -> this plugins transtype is 'debrief'
+Every plugin has a 'transtype' -> the two transtype's are 'debrief' and 'sample'

 PDF Plugins are comprised of some XML config files, some artwork and some custom XSL (XSLT/XSL-FO/XPath) code DITA-OT provides that base XSL code that you 'override' with your custom work.